Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 -   `location_predicate`: To specify if the block in input predicate is supposed to be looked for when placing the structure.
 -   `position_predicate`: Changes the block based on where in the structure it is based off the origin of the structure.

-## Generation Configuration

-A generation configuration file is a file that tells the game how to generate the structure.
-It is stored in the worldgen/structures folder.
+## Jigsaw Structure Definition

+Jigsaw structure files tell the game how to generate structures that make use of jigsaws.
-It's identifier is used for the `/place` and `/locate` structure commands.
-It tells the game what template pool it should use to start and how large the structure should be using `max_depth` among other things.
+They are stored in the `BP/worldgen/structures` folder and each jigsaw structure's identifier is used for the `/place` and `/locate` structure commands.

+They tell the game which template pool should be used to start generating the structure and how large the structure should be using `max_depth` among other things.

-They are stored in the `structures` subfolder of the `worldgen` folder.
+They are stored in the `structures` subfolder of the `BP/worldgen` folder.

 <CodeHeader>BP/worldgen/structures/lone_fortress.json</CodeHeader>